Get

 5. Give Your Dog Your Clothing

-But if your dog just wants to snuggle up in something soft that smells like you, then this way, your dog won’t need to steal anything.
+If your dog just wants to snuggle up in something soft that smells like you, they won’t need to steal anything.
 However, if your dog seems to have anxiety issues, you should speak to your vet.

 Conclusion

-Spend extra time exercising and playing with your dog.
-This way, they will feel safe and secure and might not need to resort to stealing your underwear!
+It’s best to spend extra time exercising and playing with your dog.
+That way, they will feel safe and secure and might not resort to stealing your underwear!

 Featured Image Credit: k_o_n_d, Shutterstock